neil-edelman/boxes/readme.md

  * Parameter: _data_
    If null, returns null\.
  * Return:
    Success\.
-If data with the same key is present, returns false, but does not set `errno`\.
+If data with the same key is present, returns true but doesn't add `data`\.
  * Exceptional return: realloc, ERANGE
    There was an error with a re\-sizing\.
  * Exceptional return: ERANGE